SwampPear/djinn/README.md

 # DJinn

-Djinn is a CLI tool for executing terminal functionality wit natural language.
+Djinn is a CLI tool for executing terminal functionality with natural language.

 ## Installation